dominiksalvet/ux430ua-jack-volume/README.md

 ## Installation

-To install the current stable release of this program **automatically**, open a terminal emulator and use the following commands:
+To install the latest stable release of this program **automatically**, open a terminal emulator and use the following commands:

 ```sh
 cd ~/Downloads/ &&